Updated September 28, 2021; Original Post: July 17, 2020

 Still, that’s not all — a felony conviction will stay on your record all your life, which means that anyone can perform a background check and see your criminal history.

 This includes potential employers, landlords, college application boards, and practically anyone with access to the internet.
 Unlike misdemeanor convictions, felony convictions are not eligible to be expunged from your record.
-Because of this, a felony conviction had severely hinder your ability to find employment, obtain housing, or seek secondary education.
+Because of this, a felony conviction can severely hinder your ability to find employment, obtain housing, or seek secondary education.

 About the Author: